Automatic Exchange of Foreign Tax Residency Information (CRS and FATCA)

 CRS is an Organisation of Economic Cooperation and Development (OECD) initiative to address income tax evasion.
 The global agreement requires financial institutions to obtain and report foreign tax residency information of account holders, and their associated parties, to their local tax authority.
 The local tax authorities of participating countries will exchange reported information on an annual basis.

-FATCA is United States (US) legislation which requires all financial institutions to identify and report customers who may be US residents for taxation purposes, to their local tax authority.
+FATCA is United States (US) legislation which requires the Westpac Group to identify and report customers who may be US residents for taxation purposes, to their local tax authority.

 What are our obligations?